 You can find your ES Number printed on the top right corner of your annual tax-rate notice, on your SAW account, or by calling the Employment Security Department at (855) 829-9243.

 Deadline to File

 Unemployment tax payments and reports are due every quarter by the last day of the month following the last day of each quarter.

 If the due date falls on a weekend or holiday, your payment can be postmarked by the following business day.

 Need Help Filing?

 Our bookkeepers have years of experience with both federal (FUTA) and Washington state (SUI) unemployment tax.
-We can help you make timely and accurate deposits and file reports.
-Contact us or give us a call at (360) 756-5020 to speak to one of our bookkeepers!
+As part of our full-charge bookkeeping service, we can make timely and accurate deposits and file reports for your business.
+Contact us or give us a call at (360) 756-5020 to learn more about our services!

 Disclaimer: This post is meant for informational purposes only and should not be taken as legal, business, or tax advice.
 Please consult with your accountant or bookkeeper for more information based on your specific situation.
 For more information, please read through the following resources: